-Our calling as musicians of the church is a great and noble calling.
-Our heritage as musicians extends back not only to Felix Mendelssohn, Johann Sebastian Bach, and Heinrich Schütz, but all the way back to King David and the Levites of the Old Testament, to Miriam and Moses and the people of Israel as they sang a song of deliverance at the banks of the Red Sea, and even to Jubal, the father of all musicians (Genesis 4:21) – hence the name of this website.
-Ours is also an eternal heritage as St. John reveals to us in the book of Revelation.
+The calling of church musicians is a great and noble calling.
+Sacred music that proclaims the love and saving grace of the God through the work of Jesus Christ is expansive.
+It includes singers and guitarists from the mountains of Papua New Guinea to the great classical musicians such as Felix Mendelssohn, Johann Sebastian Bach, and Michael Praetorius to name only a few.
+It extends back to King David and the Levites of the Old Testament, to Miriam and Moses and the people of Israel as they sang a song of deliverance at the banks of the Red Sea, and even to Jubal, the father of all musicians (Genesis 4:21) from whom this website gets its name.
+This Christian music that proclaims the Lamb of God is also eternal as St. John reveals to us in Revelation.
 God loves music and loves to hear His Word proclaimed with music.

-Whenever we play music or sing, Christians have the privilege of using the Eternal Art to proclaim the song of deliverance that was given to us through the death and resurrection of Jesus Christ, and to celebrate with those who throughout the ages have proclaimed that message with passion, truth, and clarity.
+Whenever we play or sing this music, Christians use the Eternal Art to proclaim the song of deliverance that was given to us through the death and resurrection of Jesus Christ, and to celebrate with those who throughout the ages have proclaimed that message with passion, truth, and clarity.
 May God bless you in this calling and together may we, with great joy and skill, offer a powerful witness to our Savior in whatever we do.

 In the peace, joy, and victory of our Resurrected Lord,